Momentous Oy, Mannerheiminaukio 1 A, FI-00100 Helsinki, Finland

-- specific information related to the candidate necessary for evaluating his/her suitability for the vacancy, such as education, profession and specialist knowledge
+- specific information related to the candidates necessary for evaluating their suitability for the vacancy, such as education, profession and specialist knowledge

 - information concerning personal assessments and suitability tests of the candidate

-- information related to the candidate’s previous or current employment, such as his/her employers, the start date and duration of employment and job descriptions
+- information related to the candidates’ previous or current employment, such as their employers, the start date and duration of employment and job descriptions

 - information concerning the candidate’s job search, such as job preferences, desired salary, preferred location of the job and possible commencement and termination information regarding the job